Icon_Top_Black

 1

-For "tables/sofas/chairs", I have merged "sofas" and "chairs" as one category since there are some overlaps between them
+For "tables/sofas/chairs," I have merged "sofas" and "chairs" into one category, as there are some overlaps between them

 2

-Also, I have changed the naming for some products because the names are very similar.
-How I changed the naming is based on the names on competitor websites mentioned above, mainly Shopee
+Additionally, I have changed the naming for some products because the names were very similar.
+The new naming conventions are based on the names used on competitor websites mentioned above, mainly Shopee

 3

-60% of people categorised dining tables in "tables/sofas/chairs" and 40% of people categorized them in "kitchen."
-In order for the dining tables to be more easily discovered, I have put them in both "tables/sofas/chairs" and "kitchen"
+60% of participants categorised dining tables under "tables/sofas/chairs," while 40% categorised them under "kitchen."
+To make dining tables more easily discoverable, I have placed them in both "tables/sofas/chairs" and "kitchen"

 4

-Also, I have added "shop by combo" and "shop by room" for all categories to give users more flexibility when they shop
+Additionally, I have added "shop by combo" and "shop by room" options for all categories to give users more flexibility while shopping

 Define

-From the research and analysis, three pain points are identified.
+From the research and analysis, three pain points were identified.

-1. There is a gap between the shopping experience online and in-store
+1. There is a gap between the online shopping experience and the in-store experience

-2. With the global template, the sales information is not enough for Taiwanese consumers
+2. With the global template, the sales information is insufficient for Taiwanese consumers

-3. After users place their orders, they cannot track or cancel their orders easily, and they cannot contact the customer service instantly
+3. After users place their orders, they cannot easily track or cancel their orders, and they cannot contact customer service instantly

 Personas

-Three personas are created based on research and aggregated empathy maps, with Alice Lee being the primary persona, Kevin Chen and Belinda Wu being the secondary personas.
+Three personas were created based on research and aggregated empathy maps, with Alice Lee as the primary persona and Kevin Chen and Belinda Wu as the secondary personas.

 Primary Persona

-Meet Alice, a 27 years old pharmacist with mediocre income who is cost-conscious and loves taking advantage of sales.
+Meet Alice, a 27-year-old pharmacist with a moderate income who is cost-conscious and enjoys taking advantage of sales.

 Secondary Personas

-Meet Kevin, a 30 years old engineer who is cautious when making purchase decisions.
+Meet Kevin, a 30-year-old engineer who is cautious when making purchase decisions.

-Meet Belinda, a 25 years old automotive designer who visits furniture websites not only for shopping but also to collect inspiration.
+Meet Belinda, a 25-year-old automotive designer who visits furniture websites not only for shopping but also to gather inspiration.

-I picked Alice as my primary persona because according to Santander, Taiwanese are loyal to brands, but they are also sensitive to price.
-Alice is more suitable for IKEA Taiwan's target audience.
+I picked Alice as my primary persona because, according to Santander, Taiwanese consumers are loyal to brands but also sensitive to price.
+Alice aligns more closely with IKEA Taiwan's target audience.

 Aggregated Empathy Map

-From the research and thematic analysis, I have put together three aggregated empathy maps for persona building.
-Here I only showed one for the primary persona, Alice Lee.
+From the research and thematic analysis, I have created three aggregated empathy maps for persona building.
+Here, I am only showing the one for the primary persona, Alice Lee.

 User Journey

-Scenario: Alice has too many things on her desk so she needs a new table for dining.
-The dining table she is looking for should have the following characteristics: cheap, stylish, good value for money, and fits in her studio.
-Since she lives in Yilan, a suburb area that has fewer choices for furniture, she decides to shop online.
+Scenario: Alice has too many things on her desk, so she needs a new dining table.
+The table she is looking for should be cheap, stylish, offer good value for money, and fit in her studio.
+Since she lives in Yilan, a suburban area with fewer furniture options, she decides to shop online.

-Goals: To save time and effort to go to the actual store to shop.
+Goals: to save time and effort by avoiding the need to go to the actual store to shop.

 Point of View Statement

-Alice, a pharmacist who seeks efficiency when shopping, needs to quickly get the sales information and finish the shopping process in order to gain satisfaction and save some hassle.
+Alice, a pharmacist who seeks efficiency when shopping, needs to quickly access sales information and complete the shopping process in order to gain satisfaction and save time.

 Ideate